-You testify that the Lord Jesus has returned, that He is Almighty God, and that He is expressing truths to carry out the work of judgment beginning from the house of God.
-Yet the pastors and elders say that the words and work of God are all recorded in the Bible, and that there is nothing not covered by the truths of the Bible.
+2. You testify that the Lord Jesus has returned, that He is Almighty God, and that He is expressing truths to carry out the work of judgment beginning from the house of God.
+Yet the pastors and elders say that the words and work of God are all recorded in the Bible, and that the truths of the Bible are whole and complete.
 They say that there can be no words and work by God outside of the Bible, and that anything outside of the Bible is heresy.
 How should we regard this issue?

 Bible Verses for Reference: